 - Is the team task interdependent?

 - Is it clear who’s part of the team and who’s not?
-Is it clear whom you can go to for help outside of the team?
+Is it clear whom you can contact for help outside the team?

 - To what extent can the team make decisions?
 Do they have collective accountability for the product of their work?